custom-components/pyscript/docs/reference.rst

 Note that ``task.unique`` is specific to the current global context, so names used in one global context will not affect another.

+Once a task calls ``task.unique`` with a name, that name can be used to look up the task id by name using ``task.name2id``.
+So even if ``task.unique`` is not used to kill a prior task, it can be used to associate that task with a name which might be helpful if you need to manage specific tasks (eg, cancel them, wait for them to complete, or get their return value when they finish).

 A task can call ``task.unique`` multiple times with different names, which will kill any tasks that previously called ``task.unique`` with each of those names.
 The task continues to "own" all of those names, so any one of them could subsequently be used by a different task to kill the original task.
+Any of those names can be used to find the task id by name using ``task.name2id``.

 ``task.unique`` can also be called outside a function, for example in the preamble of a script file or interactively using Jupyter.
 That causes any currently running functions (ie, functions that have